TVL, trading volume, open interest — how to use DeFi data to find the next breakout project?

 Source: https://defillama.com/open-interest

-During market volatility, this metric can collapse quickly.
-A large wave of liquidations can wipe out Open Interest within hours.
-Tracking recovery after such events can show whether a platform can re-attract liquidity or if capital has permanently migrated elsewhere.
+During volatile periods, this metric can collapse rapidly.
+A wave of mass liquidations could wipe out open interest within hours.
+Tracking its recovery afterward reveals whether a platform regains liquidity or if capital has permanently migrated elsewhere.

 Stablecoin Market Cap

-For blockchain networks, Stablecoin Market Cap refers to the total value of all stablecoins deployed on that network.
+For blockchain networks, stablecoin market cap refers to the total value of all stablecoins deployed on that chain.

 Source: https://defillama.com/stablecoins/chains

-Since October 2023, approximately $180 billion has flowed into the crypto market in the form of stablecoins.
-Some of this inevitably enters DeFi, driving TVL growth, increased volume, and fee generation.
-Stablecoin flows are akin to capital inflows in a national economy.
-An increase in stablecoin supply means new money is entering, while a decrease indicates capital outflow.
+Since October 2023, approximately $180 billion in stablecoins have flowed into the crypto market.
+Much of this inevitably entered DeFi, driving up TVL, volume, and fee generation.
+Stablecoin flows resemble capital inflows in a national economy—increasing supply signals new money entering, while decreasing supply indicates capital flight.

 App Revenue & App Fees

-App Revenue and App Fees are chain-level metrics that count the revenue and fees generated by all applications deployed on that chain, excluding stablecoins, liquid staking protocols, and Gas fees.
+App Revenue and App Fees are chain-level metrics that aggregate revenue and fees generated by all applications on a given blockchain, excluding stablecoins, liquid staking protocols, and gas fees.

-I view them as the blockchain's "GDP," showcasing the scale of actual economic activity happening within that ecosystem.
+I view this as the blockchain’s “GDP”—a measure of real economic activity occurring within the ecosystem.

-Revenue metrics are among the hardest data to fake because they require users to actually spend money.
-This makes them a high-signal indicator for judging the activity level of a DeFi ecosystem.
+Revenue is among the hardest metrics to fake because it requires actual user spending.
+This makes it a high-signal indicator for assessing the level of activity in a DeFi ecosystem.

-Understanding individual metrics is the first step, but to use them effectively, you need an analytical framework.
-I tend to use the following three-step analysis method:
+Understanding individual metrics is step one—but to use them effectively, you need an analytical framework.
+I recommend the following three-step approach:

-- Consider the impact of token unlocks and incentive mechanisms.
+- Factor in token unlocks and incentive programs.

-- Stock Metrics: Such as TVL, Open Interest, Stablecoin Market Cap, Treasury, etc., tell you how much capital is deposited in the protocol.
+- Stock Metrics: Such as TVL, Open Interest, Stablecoin Market Cap, and Treasury holdings—these tell you how much capital is stored in the system.

-- Flow Metrics: Such as Fees, Revenue, Volume, etc., tell you the actual activity level within the protocol.
+- Flow Metrics: Such as Fees, Revenue, and Volume—these reveal the level of actual activity happening within the protocol.

 Both are equally important.

-When evaluating any protocol, analyze at least one stock metric and one flow metric.
+When evaluating any protocol, always analyze at least one stock and one flow metric together.
 For example:

-- For a perpetual DEX, choose Open Interest and Volume.
+- For a perp DEX: Open Interest and Volume.

-- For a lending protocol, choose TVL and Fees.
+- For a lending protocol: TVL and Fees.

-- For a blockchain, choose Stablecoin Market Cap and App Revenue.
+- For a blockchain: Stablecoin Market Cap and App Revenue.

-If both categories show growth, the protocol is genuinely expanding.
-If only activity metrics are growing while liquidity stagnates, dig deeper; there might be manipulation.
-If only liquidity is growing while activity stagnates, it might indicate deposits are primarily from a few "whales."
+If both metrics rise in tandem, the protocol is genuinely expanding.
+If only activity increases while liquidity stagnates, deeper investigation is needed—manipulation may be at play.
+If only liquidity grows while activity flatlines, deposits may come from a few large whales rather than broad adoption.

-Before investing, check the token's unlock schedule.
-A protocol with 90% of its tokens already in circulation has little future dilution pressure.
-A protocol with only 20% in circulation and a massive unlock scheduled in three months presents a completely different investment risk.
+Before investing, check the token unlock schedule.
+A protocol with 90% of its supply already circulating faces minimal future dilution.
+One with only 20% circulating and a major unlock due in three months carries very different risk.

-While incentives are an effective strategy for early protocol growth and are often necessary in the initial stages of a protocol's lifecycle, they do generate sell pressure that needs to be offset by other demand.
+While incentives are effective for jumpstarting early growth—and often necessary in a protocol’s early lifecycle—they do create sell-side pressure that must be absorbed by organic demand.

-This article outlines the most common DeFi metrics you'll encounter, but this is just the tip of the iceberg; there's much more to explore with deeper study.
+This article covers the most common DeFi metrics, but it’s only the tip of the iceberg.
+There’s much more to explore beneath the surface.

-I've published a complete DefiLlama tutorial on YouTube, detailing how to use the platform: screening undervalued protocols, evaluating blockchains, discovering emerging projects, and avoiding common analytical mistakes.
-You can watch it here.
+I’ve published a comprehensive DefiLlama tutorial on YouTube, walking through how to use the platform to screen undervalued protocols, evaluate blockchains, spot emerging projects, and avoid common analytical pitfalls.
+Click here to watch.

-If you want ongoing guidance on DeFi analysis, portfolio construction, and on-chain research, I regularly publish content on my Substack.
-Feel free to visit newsletter.dynamodefi.com.
+If you’d like ongoing guidance on DeFi analysis, portfolio construction, and onchain research, I regularly publish content on my Substack.
+Visit newsletter.dynamodefi.com.

 Join TechFlow official community to stay tuned